scripting/feedsForJournalists/readme.md

 I've set up this work with the most liberal open source license.
 This project can be forked, competed with, repurposed, with or without credit.
 Do with it as you please.

+## Related projects

+I fed the list into my <a href="https://github.com/scripting/river5">River5</a> software, and now it's producing a <a href="http://scripting.com/journalists/">river of news</a> from all the sources in the list.

 ## Next steps

 From here who knows what happens, but just getting a list of feeds for journalists to follow, collaboratively, while it doesn't involve much work or technical know-how, would be a major improvement over the way we all do this for ourselves.